gunesgultekin/.NetCore_CryptographyApi/README.md

 * symmetricDecryption function takes a filepath then decrypt this file using the symmetric aes key received from the sender

 * createDigitalSignature function takes a filepath then first calculates the SHA-512 value of the file then encrypts the hashed file with asymmetric RSA algorithm using sender's private key
+* verifyDigitalSignature function takes a filepath then first decrypts the file with asymmetric RSA algorithm using sender's public key then compare decrypted value with hash value of the received file.
+If hashed value equals to the decrpyted value then signature will ve verified.